 Element Description Example Company logo App name & Include the company logo on the page The upper-left corner of the landing page is the most valuable section of the entire landing page.
 Place your company logo in this location.
 Include a visual logo of your product name and a one- S LS Retail app logo sentence positioning statement. • If you need help formulating a positioning statement, try the value proposition generator located at http://neuralimpact.ca/valueproposition/ Food software for small business.
 BuildFood is cloud-based business management software that makes managing your small food company simple.
 Top menu choices Use clean, straightforward and descriptive menu options.
 There should ideally be 5 or fewer choices; do not include more than 7 options.
 The menu text should state what the prospect gains if they click on the menu item The text should be written from their perspective, not yours.
 Recommended menu items: How to Buy, Benefits Gained, Why Us, and Contact.
 Overview Features About Us Get Started Customers About Us How to Buy Contact Us Engagements Impact Learn Connect Meet Us Search box Include a search box so visitors can quickly find what they are looking for.
 The upper-right corner of the page is usually an ideal spot.
 Search Q Emotional tribal anchor photos Visuals create an emotional Add-onion.
 The brain skims over non-emotional photos. • Faces evoke more emotion than landscapes or machines, and so on. • Include a happy customer that looks similar to your prospect in terms of age, demographic, and industry, and which shows them dealing with the issues that your prospect can relate to. • Try not to use stock photos of people or objects.
 Build artisanal food better.
-Buffood is dead three barries and food better.
-Buffood is dead three barries and food to per yellow that makes many in your small food to per yellow.
-Cer Source Cer Source Visual engagement Make your page easy to scan, with lots of strong visual imagery.
+Buffood is also distinct bring to grow principles to lower that makes many singly you shall food to per yimple.
+Terror More Terror Visual engagement Make your page easy to scan, with lots of strong visual imagery.
 Too much text forces the brain to skim, skip, and exit.
 Text engages the logical, analytical brain, but not the emotional brain.
 Keep it clean and straightforward in terms of design and layout.
 Use lots of pictures, graphs, and screen shots to enhance engagement.
-Our People The thin is married by definite an industrial for the control of the property and are a few may per along the property of the prop
+Our People The thin is married by defined an industrial form of the count of the property and allow plants of the county of the